 Amazon combined everything digital there is to combine for a retailer: a mobile app, sensors, deep machine learning, and computer vision all work together to allow customers to enter the store, take whatever they need, and just walk out (which is the slogan the project uses — the Just Walk Out Experience).
 The payment is carried out automatically upon leaving the store so customers don’t need to wait in lines.

-Amazon is one of the few companies that saw a leap in stock prices during the pandemic year.
+Amazon is one of the great digital transformation retail case studies that saw a leap in stock prices during the pandemic year.

 How to build a digital transformation strategy for your business